BrianHee/Brianhee.github.io/README.md

 # ✍️ Cloning the Repo

-To clone the repository for this portfolio, run the following in the directory of choice:
+To clone the repository for this code, run the following in the directory of choice:

 ```
 git clone https://github.com/BrianHee/brianhee.github.io